MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 *Applies to: Corporate devices*

 On corporate devices, some user activities expose corporate data to unnecessary risk.
 For example, users might create a screen capture of corporate information out of an internal LOB app.
 To mitigate the risk, you can restrict the Windows 10 Mobile user experience to help protect corporate data and prevent data leaks.
-The following demonstrates those capabilities that can be used to help prevent data leaks.
+The following demonstrates those capabilities that can be used to help prevent data leaks:

--   **Allow copy and paste** Whether users can copy and paste content
+-   **Allow copy and paste** Specifies whether users can copy and paste content
--   **Allow Cortana** Whether users can use Cortana on the device (where available)
+-   **Allow Cortana** Specifies whether users can use Cortana on the device (where available)
--   **Allow device discovery** Whether the device discovery user experience is available on the lock screen (for example, controlling whether a device could discover a projector [or other devices] when the lock screen is displayed)
+-   **Allow device discovery** Specifies whether the device discovery user experience is available on the lock screen (for example, controlling whether a device could discover a projector [or other devices] when the lock screen is displayed)
--   **Allow input personalization** Whether personally identifiable information can leave the device or be saved locally (e.g., Cortana learning, inking, dictation)
+-   **Allow input personalization** Specifies whether personally identifiable information can leave the device or be saved locally (e.g., Cortana learning, inking, dictation)
--   **Allow manual MDM unenrollment** Whether users are allowed to delete the workplace account (i.e., unenroll the device from the MDM system)
+-   **Allow manual MDM unenrollment** Specifies whether users are allowed to delete the workplace account (i.e., unenroll the device from the MDM system)
--   **Allow screen capture** Whether users are allowed to capture screenshots on the device
+-   **Allow screen capture** Specifies whether users are allowed to capture screenshots on the device
 -   **Allow SIM error dialog prompt** Specifies whether to display a dialog prompt when no SIM card is installed
--   **Allow sync my settings** Whether the user experience settings are synchronized between devices (works with Microsoft accounts only)
+-   **Allow sync my settings** Specifies whether the user experience settings are synchronized between devices (works with Microsoft accounts only)
--   **Allow toasts notifications above lock screen** Whether users are able to view toast notification on the device lock screen
+-   **Allow toasts notifications above lock screen** Specifies whether users are able to view toast notification on the device lock screen
--   **Allow voice recording** Whether users are allowed to perform voice recordings
+-   **Allow voice recording** Specifies whether users are allowed to perform voice recordings
 -   **Do Not Show Feedback Notifications** Prevents devices from showing feedback questions from Microsoft
 -   **Allow Task Switcher** Allows or disallows task switching on the device to prevent visibility of App screen tombstones in the task switcher
 -   **Enable Offline Maps Auto Update** Disables the automatic download and update of map data